fred1268/okapi/README.md

 Here `exampleserver1` uses the `/login` endpoint on the same HTTP server than the one used for the tests.
 Both `email` and `password` are submitted in the `POST`, and `200 OK` is expected upon successful login.
 The session is maintained by a session cookie called `jsessionid`.

 The second server, `exampleserver2` also uses the `/login` endpoint, but on a different server, hence the fully qualified URL given as the endpoint.
 The sesssion is maintained using a JWT (JSON Web Token) which is obtained though a header (namely `Authorization`).
 Should your JWT be returned as a payload, you can specify `"payload"` instead of `"header"`.
+You can even use `payload.token` for instance, if your JWT is returned in a `token` field of a JSON object.
 JWT is always sent back using the `Authorization` header in the form of `Authorization: Bearer my_jwt`.

+> Please note that in the case of the server definition, `endpoint` must be an fully qualified URL, not a relative endpoint like in the test files.
+Thus `endpoint` must start with `http://` or `https://`.

 The third server, `exampleserver3` uses API Keys for authentication.
 The apikey field contains the key itself, whereas the header field contains the field used to send the API Key back (usually `Authorization`).
 Please note that session is not maintained in this example, since the API Key is sent with each request.